michaelkielt/azure-database-migration549/README.md

 5. **Validation of Restoration:**
    - Use Azure Data Studio to inspect the restored database's `Person.Address` table.
    - Confirm that the entries previously deleted during the simulation have been successfully restored.

+## Part 5: Geo-Replication and Failover

+### Objective:
+Implementing geo-replication to enhance database availability and simulate real-world challenges by orchestrating a planned failover to a secondary region.
+This part demonstrates the establishment of a synchronised replica of the primary database and validates the failover capabilities to ensure system resilience.

+### Steps:

+1. **Setting Up Geo-Replication:**
+   - Navigate to the Azure portal and access the SQL server hosting the primary production database.
+   - Create a synchronised replica (geo-replica) of the primary database.
+   - Configure the new SQL server to be geographically distant, in this case by selecting a region such as US East.
+   - Choose SQL authentication as the authentication method and deploy the geo-replica.

+2. **Simulating Real-World Challenges - Planned Failover:**
+   - Go to the SQL server page on the Azure portal.
+   - Create a new failover group for the primary server hosting the production database.
+   - Select the newly provisioned geo-replica server as the server in the failover group.
+   - Deploy the failover group successfully.

+3. **Testing Failover:**
+   - Validate the failover by selecting the resource (failover group) and choosing 'failover.'
+   - Confirm that the secondary database is now promoted to the primary database.

+4. **Functional Validation:**
+   - Test the functionality of the failover by connecting to the database.
+   - Run queries on Azure Data Studio to ensure that the secondary database is operational and functions correctly.

+5. **Tailback for Reversion to Primary Region:**
+   - After validating the failover, perform another failover to initiate a tailback.
+   - Revert the system to the primary region, making the original primary database the active one again.